markstringer-dti/markstringer-dti.github.io/CHAPTER_SWAMP.md

 all.
 Do you know what this sounds like to me?
 Well, it sounds like ignoring the pirate ship, for a start [Chapter SHIP].

-In later chapter [Chapter Ref] we're going to talk about driving a car as a metaphor for managing a project.
+But also, in later chapter [Chapter Ref] we're going to talk about driving a car as a metaphor for managing a project.
 And here's just an early view of that way of seeing things.
 Some people might say "One project is pretty much just like any other, I don't see why you need to do any more investigation with users."
 They're saying something that's the equivalent of "Yeah, I've driven cars before, there's no need for me to look at the road."

 Yes, controlling the car, and managing the team might be similar from project to project.
 But outside of the car, or the team, the environment